yeahChibyke/TrueRaffle/README.md

 ## About

-This code is to create a proveably random smart contract lottery
+This code is to create a provably random smart contract lottery

 ## What do I want it to do?